 Explore additional information on MPI analysis:

-Configuring Installation for MPI Analysis
+Configuring Installation for MPI Analysis on Linux* Host

 For MPI application analysis on a Linux* cluster, you may enable the Per-user Hardware Event-based Sampling mode when installing the Intel Parallel Studio Cluster Edition.
 This option ensures that during the collection the VTune Amplifier collects data only for the current user.
 Once enabled by the administrator during the installation, this mode cannot be turned off by a regular user, which is intentional to preclude individual users from observing the performance data over the whole node including activities of other users.